decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 ## Force update

 If you always change the scene state through `setState()`, the rendering of your scene should always be in sync with the scene state.
 However, for exceptional cases you might need to refresh the rendering of the scene manually.
-To do this, call the `forceUdate()` method.
+To do this, call the `forceUpdate()` method.

 ```
 this.forceUpdate()